jsilter/cookiecutter-ml/README.md

 │                         generated with `pip freeze > requirements.txt`
 │
-├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── scripts            <- Shell scripts for training, interacting with docker, etc.
+├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
 │   │